sb689/data_pipeline/README.md

 ### Datapipline configuration to test

 The code base is developed using standalone airflow.
-To run the data pipeline DAG, copy paste the data_pipeleine folder inside into `/airflow. configure airflow.cfg to read dags from '/Users/..../airflow/data_pipeline/pipeline/dags'.
+To run the data pipeline DAG, copy paste the data_pipeleine folder inside `/airflow. configure airflow.cfg to read dags from '/Users/..../airflow/data_pipeline/pipeline/dags'.
 Rest should work as is.

 ### Webservice test